top of page

 totaratree_simple_modern_digital_drawing_with_clean_edges_and_n_ee83f570-32af-437a-9ea9-8f

-Golden Bay Community Arts Council with support from the Ministry of Culture and Heritage are super excited to announce a Summer Arts Festival in the Bay in January 2024.
-The heart of the festival will be from Friday 14th February to Sunday 23rd February 2025 however our vision is for workshops and events happening a week either side of these dates to be included in the schedule.
+Golden Bay Community Arts Council with support from the Ministry of Culture and Heritage are super excited to announce a Summer Arts Festival in the Bay in February 2025.
+The heart of the festival will be from Wednesday 18th February to Sunday 22nd February however our vision is for workshops and events happening a few days either side of these dates to be included in the schedule.

 What makes this festival special is its focus on being community led.
 In essence the festival provides a light structure to support our communities creatives and creativity to express itself.
 We are not looking at organising something that requires a small number of individuals to put in a lot of effort rather our vision is that individuals and arts communities think about something they can make happen at that time of year.
 This way the festival will be a collection of events giving the feel of something significant!